Diyi2020/Diyi2020.github.io/_pages/about.md

 I am interested in Computational and Applied Mathematics(CAM) and would like to explore applications involved in Condensed Matter Physics, Quantum Computing + Information, Mechanics, and Medical Science.

-Currently as a fourth year Math PhD Candidate, I am honored to be advised by Prof Luskin at University of Minnesota, Twin Cites.
+Currently as a fourth year Math PhD Candidate, I am advised by Prof Luskin at University of Minnesota, Twin Cites.
 Most of my interests toward mathematics lie within applying modern analysis and probability theory to improve numerical methods.
 Especially, I am interested in using ML for Scientific Computing and trying to introduce NISQ QC for Mutli-scale Computation.

 For applications, I am mainly working on the electronic structure of Moire Material with data driven method but would be happy to discuss or collaborate on any other topics like: